Plotter allows for extensive customization of charts to support analysis of alternative data and general financial analysis.

 Each time series chart comes with 4 pre-defined y-axes: L1, L2, R1, R2.
 Each signal may be assigned to a different y-axis (see below).
 The y-axes may be configured as follows:

-- Units: whether to format numbers as percentages (
+Units: whether to format numbers as percentages (%), percentage points (pp) or basis points (bps).

 If you choose to format with units, values are multiplied by 100 for percentage and percentage points and 10,000 for basis points.